-Once you have a license key, you can use it in one of two ways.
-First, it can be used as an argument to the function StartNetica().
-As this function is called when RNetica is loaded, you may need to call StopNetica() first and restart the licensed version.
-Alternatively, if you set the variable NeticaLicenseKey in the R top-level environment before the call to library(RNetica), RNetica will pick up the license key from that location.
+Two other mechanisms continue to be supported for backwards compatibility.
+First, the license key can be used as an argument to the function StartNetica().
+This will create a session and store it in NeticaDefaultSession.
+If the variable NeticaLicenseKey in the R top-level environment is set before the call to library(RNetica), StartNetica() will pick up the license key from that location.